education.vic.gov.au

 If a student is leaving school before completing Year 12, schools must ensure that:

-- a transition from school form has been completed if the student is of compulsory school age – refer to Exemption from School Attendance and Enrolment
+• an Exemption from school application form has been completed if the student is of compulsory school age – refer to Exemption from School Attendance and Enrolment

-- the student has had a formal exit interview with a career practitioner or other relevant staff member that includes:
+• the student has had a formal exit interview with a career practitioner and/or other relevant staff member that includes:

-- provision of any relevant documentation to support the young person’s transitions
+• provision of any relevant documentation to support the young person’s transition

-- at the time of exit, the exit destinations of young people in Years 10 to 12 has been recorded in for transmission to the department following the February Census.
+• at the time of exit, the exit destinations of young people in Years 10 to 12 has been recorded in CASES21External Link for transmission to the department following the February Census.

-Access the CASES21 administration user guide chapter (staff login required).
+Access the CASES21 administration user guide chapter 12External Link (staff login required).

 Schools are required to follow up with all students who leave school early (without completing Year 12) within 6 months of them leaving school.
 If they are not in education, training or employment, the school must refer them to an appropriate agency.